 Powder X-Ray Diffraction

-The powder diffraction suite at Warwick is well equipped for the study of a wide variety of powders, polycrystalline samples and ceramics using Cu radiation.
+The powder diffraction facility at Warwick is extremelly well equipped for the study of a wide variety of powders, polycrystalline samples and ceramics using Cu radiation.
 We have four diffractometers covering high-throughput, high-resolution, high-temperature, low-temperature and in-site reactions.
-This allows for simple Phase-ID and more complicated detailed studies to be undertaken.
+This allows for both simple Phase-ID and more complicated and detailed studies to be undertaken.

-The state of the art Panalytical X-Pert Pro MPD is supported under the Birmingham Science Cities Hydrogen Energy project.
-It is our flagship powder diffractometer, offering high-resolution and a large degree of experimental flexibility.
+The state of the art Panalytical X-Pert Pro MPD is our flagship powder diffractometer, offering high-resolution and a large degree of experimental flexibility.
 Main applications include phase-ID of more complicated structures, refinement of structures via Rietveld refinement and non-ambient studies of phase-transitions.

-The solid-state PiXcel detector has a range of ~3.2° 2θ and coupled with excellent signal to noise enables patterns for PhaseID to be obtained from certain samples in ~5minutes.
+The solid-state PiXcel detector has an active length of ~3.2° 2θ and coupled with excellent signal to noise enables patterns for PhaseID to be obtained from certain samples in ~ 5 minutes.

 There are 2 sample stages for room temperature applications, a reflection / transmission spinner stage for room temperature diffraction scans, a Z-translation stage for the study of thin-films or solid ceramics.
-For non-ambient experiments the Anton Paar HTK1200N spinner chamber is capable of achieving temperatures between 25C and 1200C in either air or a vacumn.
+For non-ambient experiments the Anton Paar HTK1200N spinner chamber is capable of achieving temperatures between 25°C and 1200°C in either air or a vacumn and is also equipped with a capillary spinner.
 Coupled with the high-resolution and fast detector, this allows detailed non-ambient experiments to be undertaken looking at phase-transitions and the formation of materials at high temperature.

 Bruker D8 Advance

-The Bruker D8 Advance is an Birmingham Science Cities AWM Advanced Materials 1 funded diffractometer optimised for high-throughput in-situ gas reaction measurements.
+The Bruker D8 Advance is optimised for high-throughput in-situ gas reaction measurements.
 For maximum intensity and throughput, it is equipped with unmonochromated Cu radiation and a Ni filtered VÅNTEC-1 detector with an active length of 12° 2θ.
 The sample is held in an Anton Paar XRK 900 reaction chamber, a chemical reaction cell for studies in the presence of reactive gases (oxidising and reducing) at up to 10 bar.